 Hopefully, all of you enjoyed this Memorial Day weekend.
 It is appropriate to take a moment to give thanks and honor those who gave the ultimate sacrifice so that we as a nation can pursue liberty as we know it today.
-It may not be perfect but we have is due, in great measure, to our military.
+It may not be perfect but what we have is due, in great measure, to our military.

 Regardless of political affiliation, we should support our military and press our representatives in Congress to provide for the families of fallen soldiers and help service members find work, education or to receive the health care they deserve.
 As we look to 2012 elections, take a moment to read this article: “9 Progressive Vets to Watch in the Battle for Congress.”
 Yes, these are veterans who are seeking office as progressives — not conservatives!